-FC-4.2.6 In accordance with the AML Law, investment firm licensees, their Directors, officers and employees must not warn or inform ('tipping off') their customers, the beneficial owner or other subjects of the STR when information relating to them is being reported to the relevant authorities.
+In accordance with the AML Law, investment firm licensees, their Directors, officers and employees:

+- (a) Must not warn or inform ('tipping off') their customers, the beneficial owner or other subjects of the STR when information relating to them is being reported to the relevant authorities; and - (b) In cases where investment firm licensees form a suspicion that transactions relate to money laundering or terrorist financing, they must take into account the risk of tipping-off when performing the CDD process.
+If the investment firm licensee reasonably believes that performing the CDD process will tip-off the customer or potential customer, it may choose not to pursue that process, and must file an STR.

+FC: Financial Crime January2018